neil-berg/portfolio/src/posts/2019-11-20-testing-thunky-redux-actions.md

 }
 ```

 `trackActions` get used as the final middleware when creating the redux store.
-The `ctx` object is simply defined before the store is created and then the actual redux store object is assigned some new methods that help extract the tracked actions.
+After the redux store is created, we assign it some extra helper methods to extract the tracked actions off the `ctx` object.

 <!-- prettier-ignore -->
 ```javascript